+The most significant assets and liabilities for which the Company makes estimates include financial instruments measured at fair value, income taxes and deferred taxes, and provisions.
 The Company holds financial instruments that are generally not quoted in active markets and management is required to make estimates related to its Level 3 investments.
 Accordingly, by their nature, estimates of fair value of this type are subjective and do not necessarily result in precise determinations.